 Bob Olinger became the eighth successive six-year-old to win last year.
 18 of the past 25 winners and 9 of the last 10 were aged six.
 French Holly (1998) is the only winner aged older than six to have won since 1974.

 Challow Hurdle winners have a dire win record in this race, with the last 16 winners going for Festival glory all beaten.
 Nine runners finished second or third, most recently Bravemansgame behind Bob Olinger and Gaillard Du Mesnil.

 Ten of the past 14 winners were trained in Ireland.
 Three of the seven runners last year were trained in Ireland, with Bob Olinger and Gaillard Du Mesnil landing a 1-2 for the visitors.

 Davy Russell tells Lydia Hislop about Envoi Allen's triumph in 2020

-Ballymore Group return as the sponsor of the 2018 race after an eight-year hiatus.
+Ballymore Group resumed its sponsorship in 2018 race after an eight-year hiatus.
 The race has been staged as the Neptune Investment Management Novices’ Hurdle since 2010 and the race was founded in 1971.

-The registered title of the race is the Baring Bingham Novices' Hurdle - in honour of Baring Bingham, who purchased Prestbury Park in 1898 and helped organise the first Cheltenham Festival in 1902.
+The registered title of the race is the Baring Bingham Novices' Hurdle - in honour of W A Baring Bingham, who purchased Prestbury Park in 1881 and helped organise the first Cheltenham Festival in 1902.

 It is the first race on the Wednesday of the Festival and has an impressive roll of honour with some star hurdlers claiming the prize over the years.

-Willie Mullins (pictured) and Ruby Walsh have teamed up together four times to win the race – Fiveforthree (2008), Mikael D'Haguenet (2009), Faugheen (2014) and Yorkhill (2016).
-They are the leading trainer and jockey.
+Willie Mullins and Ruby Walsh have teamed up for four victories in the race – Fiveforthree (2008), Mikael D'Haguenet (2009), Faugheen (2014) and Yorkhill (2016).
+Mullins is the current leading trainer.

 2020 – Envoi Allen